YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 Equation `(* 2b *)` is the usual definition of a list type, which we call a _ground_ list.

 We have seen that the usual definition of the recursive list type can be decomposed into two finer steps: abstraction over self, and then instantiation by self with an additional equation to close the loop.
+Next we show how the insight of an abstract type helps with relational programming.

 ## Logic Types

-Next we show how the insight of an abstract type helps with relational programming.
+In relational programming, logic variables, say, `X` and `Y` usually occur in a list in the way like `Cons (X, Y)` where `X` assumes the type of the list member and `Y` assumes the type of the list itself.

-Logic variables `X` and `Y` usually occur in a list in the way like `Cons (X, Y)` where `X` assumes the type of the list member and `Y` assumes the type of the list itself.
+To work with such an expression necessarily we need to acertain its type.
-As a first response we can define a polymorphic type, called `'a logic` to merge a type with all logic variables over the type:
+As a initial  response we define a polymorphic type, called `'a logic` to merge a type with all logic variables over the type:
 ```
 module Logic = struct